You can change lives

 How Gifts Are Used

-Gifts through The Stanford Fund support three main areas
+Gifts through The Stanford Fund supported three main areas

 Diversity and First-Gen Office